Contact us to book this course

 020 3965 2033

-The course is delivered by experienced consultants from The PSC who use these skills on a daily basis with their clients in public services.
+Our facilitators are all experienced consultants at The PSC who use the tools on a daily basis with their public service clients.